 click File from the menu bar at the top of Visual C# Express.
 From the

 File menu, click on Close Solution.

-In all versions, select Windows Forms Application (or Windows Application in earlier versions) from the available templates.
+Select Windows Forms Application from the available templates (Community 2015 users should see more templates in the middle).
 Keep the Name on the default of WindowsFormsApplication1 and then click OK.

 When you click OK, a new Windows Application project will be created for you: